5 Caribbean Islands Perfect for a Warm-weather Getaway

 Unlike many of its Caribbean cousins, St. Lucia has volcanic geography, most famously, the iconic Piton Mountains.
 This UNESCO world heritage site offers cycling and hiking for those in search of adventure.

-Unlike the rest of the Caribbean, Aruba has a dryer climate with more cacti than palm trees, and produces a great deal of aloe.
-It's National park, Arikok National Park covers 18 percent of the island, made up primarily of lava formations, limestone, and quartz diorite.
+Unlike the rest of the Caribbean, Aruba has a drier climate with more cacti than palm trees, and produces a great deal of aloe.
+It's National park, Arikok National Park, covers 18 percent of the island, made up primarily of lava formations, limestone, and quartz diorite.
 Aruba's rocky, desert-like landscape provides some of the best hiking and biking trails in the region.